direnv/direnv/docs/hook.md

 CMD does not have a hook mechanism so a bat script must be manually run in each new directory

+> **Note**
+> Either git bash or msys2 bash must be installed and DIRENV_BASH must point to bash.exe from one of these distributions.
+> Windows bash does not seem to work.

 Run the following command to setup the bat script:

 ```cmd